 Annuals are flowers that need to be planted each year or season, depending on the climate.

 Perennial flowers – Perennials are flowering plants that live for many years, bearing flowers usually one season a year.
 Some perennials will bear flowers twice a year in certain climates.

-Some flowers come in different varieties and are either annuals or perennials within that variety.
+Some flowers come in different varieties and are either annuals or perennials.
 For instance, there are perennial Salvias (Salvia officinalis) as well as annual Salvias.
-They may be the same plant, grown in a warmer, native climate, or they may be two different species, known by some growers as cousins.
-Lobelia is one.
+They may be the same plant, grown in a warmer, native climate, or two different species, known by some growers as cousins, and Lobelia is one.

 Succulents – Plants with thickened stems or leaves to retain water.
 Cactus are a subset of Succulents.

 California Succulents – Marylee’s Term: Succulents are grown in California for full sun and brought to desert climates where they can only be grown in part to full shade, especially in the summer.